Theflawlessone/Hair-Texture-Identifier/README.md

 Model Inference: It uses the pre-trained AlexNet model to make predictions on the processed images.

 Classification Results: The code determines the model's predictions and prints the corresponding labels for each image.
-It also appears to be setting up some binary classification data, but it's unclear how it's being used in the context of the code.
+Sets up binary classification data.

-Data Conversion and Preparation: The code sets up some data arrays and reshapes them for further processing.
+Data Conversion and Preparation: The code sets up data arrays and reshapes them for further processing.

 Defining Loss Functions: The code defines a softmax function and a cross-entropy loss function.